ksu-cis300-master/Homework-2-S24-Instructions-Scheduler/index.md

 This file also consists of a number of lines of plain text, and each line contains fields separated by commas.
 The first line contains column headings.
 Its first field contains the string, "Day", and successive fields contain the names of the tasks provided in the input file.
 Thus, the first line of the output file should be identical to the first line of the input file, except for the first field.

 Each of the remaining lines contains the schedule for one day.
 The first field contains the day number, starting with 1 (in the second line) and continuing for the number of days required.
 Subsequent fields in each line each contain the name of the worker that is assigned the corresponding task on that day.
 If some task has no worker assigned for that day, that field is empty.

-Thus, if the first line is:
+For example, if the first line is:

 ```
 Day,Lead,Backup,Guitar,Bassoon,Drums